CAMPOmega

 This is an invitation for those who are serious about training their bodies, brains, hearts and minds.

-The name Camp Omega comes from the Jesuit philosopher Teilhard de Chardin.
-The Omegans are, in his imagining, the humans at the end of time who get their act together and pull things off in a good and beautiful way.
+The name Camp Omega is a hat tip to the Jesuit philosopher Teilhard de Chardin.
+The Omegans are, in his imagining, the humans at the end of time who get their act together and pull things off in the nick of time.
 That's what we're training for.

 "There is something magical about this tribe which I can't explain but it feels both uplifting and centering."